-Use the --opt-off and --opt-on options to perform query optimizer configuration.
-Both of these options take the name of an optimizer flag to disable/enable as desired.
+On rare occasions, it may be required to change the query optimizer configuration.
+This can be performed by using the --opt-off and --opt-on options.
+Both of these options take the name of an optimizer flag to disable/ enable as desired.